You know that voice that's chattering on as you're giving a presentation, or telling a joke, or listening in a meeting, or meeting someone new?

 Metacognition is the process we use to plan, monitor, and assess our learning, thinking, and doing.
 It's wildly important because it's how we build an awareness of our understanding and performance.

-A good example is watching a carpenter work and doing that, at least as I recall, is an exercise in silence with an occasional question between the screams of power tools—and Jerry would answer all of my questions when I hung around his shop, which was good for a curious kid who just happened to have a neighbor always working on something interesting.
+A good example is watching a carpenter work and doing so, at least as I recall, is an exercise in silence with an occasional question between the screams of power tools—and Jerry would answer all of my questions when I hung around his shop, which was good for a curious kid who just happened to have a neighbor always working on something interesting.

 There's one project I remember more than the others.
 It was an outdoor sign for a local restaurant.
 It was big.
 It was intricate.
 And the idea of writing words using pieces of wood captured my attention.